 Leon's Full Service is an American restaurant with classic ideals.
 Its namesake is inspired on the friendly, thorough service gas stations offered in decades past.
 Though establishing a welcome, communal atmosphere is at a premium, the food is no slouch either.
 Just ask the pan-seared halibut with the fixings.
 Well don't ask it, eat it.

-Once part of Austin's red light district, The Midnight Cowboy, pays tribute to its former brothel glory as a reservation only, "buzz in" cocktail lair, where clients are encouraged to flirt with staff as long as they abide by house rules.
+Once part of Austin's red light district, The Midnight Cowboy pays tribute to its former brothel glory as a reservation only, "buzz in" cocktail lair, where clients are encouraged to flirt with staff as long as they abide by house rules.
+Reservations are for two hours and there’s a two drink minimum per guest.
+With so many great cocktails to choose from, you can’t really go wrong here.
+Some of the drinks are even prepared tableside!

 Thanks to its sophisticated decor (cozy, 30-seat bar, vintage chandeliers), and even more sophisticated drinks (get the hickory-smoked cola and whiskey Jennings first and then move on), The Patterson House remains one of the leaders in a town where new, interesting things seem to be happening every minute.